Knut Abraham: Early beginnings

 Abraham was a member of Young Union before joining the CDU in 1985.

 In 2009, 2014 and 2019 Abraham ran unsuccessfully for the European Parliament.

 Member of the German Parliament, 2021–present

 In the 2021 German federal election Abraham contested Elbe-Elster – Oberspreewald-Lausitz II, but was elected to the 20th German Bundestag via the state list.
 In parliament, he has since been serving on the Committee on Foreign Affairs and the Committee on Human Rights and Humanitarian Aid.

 In addition to his committee assignments, Abraham is a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 In the Assembly, he serves on the Committee on Legal Affairs and Human Rights.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Abraham was part of the CDU/CSU delegation in the working group on European affairs, led by Patricia Lips, Alexander Radwan and Katarina Barley.

 Personal life

 Abraham lives in Schönewalde, in the district of Dubro.
 He has five children and has been married to his wife Marion since 1996.
 He is of Evangelical Lutheran denomination.